bennage/bennage.github.com/source/_posts/2011-10-27-getting-started-with-javascript-again.markdown

 ---
 layout: post
-title: "Getting Started with JavaScript&hellip; again"
+title: "Getting Started with JavaScript... again"
 date: 2011-10-27 11:56
 comments: true
 categories: [javascript]
 ---

-I've alluded before that did a large chunk of my development in some form of [ECMAScript](http://en.wikipedia.org/wiki/ECMAScript) for the first ten years of my professional life.
-Now, it's cool again for the first time.
+I've alluded before that I did a large chunk of my development in some form of [ECMAScript](http://en.wikipedia.org/wiki/ECMAScript) for the first ten years of my professional life.
+Now, JavaScript is cool again for the first time.
 Everyone wants to learn it.

 So, like me, you probably already kinda maybe knew JavaScript.
 But times have changed and now it's a serious language.
 How do you get up to speed?
 Here's what I did.